Proto-writing: European Bronze Age

 With the exception of the Aegean and mainland Greece (Linear A, Linear B, Cretan hieroglyphs), the early writing systems of the Near East did not reach Bronze Age Europe.
 The earliest writing systems of Europe arise in the Iron Age, derived from the Phoenician alphabet.

 However, there are number of interpretations regarding symbols found on artefacts of the European Bronze Age which amount to interpreting them as an indigenous tradition of proto-writing.
 Of special interest in this context are the Central European Bronze Age cultures derived from the Beaker culture in the second half of the 2nd millennium BC.
 Interpretations of the markings of the bronze sickles associated with the Urnfield culture, especially the large number of so-called "knob-sickles" discovered in the Frankleben hoard, are discussed by Sommerfeld (1994).
 Sommerfeld favours an interpretation of these symbols as numerals associated with a lunar calendar.

 Later proto-writing

-Even after the Bronze Age, several cultures have gone through a period of using systems of proto-writing as an intermediate stage before the adoption of writing proper.
+Even after the Bronze Age, several cultures went through a period of using systems of proto-writing as an intermediate stage before the adoption of writing proper.
 The "Slavic runes" (7th/8th century) mentioned by a few medieval authors may have been such a system.
-The quipu of the Incas (15th century), sometimes called "talking knots", may have been of a similar nature.
 Another example is the system of pictographs invented by Uyaquk before the development of the Yugtun syllabary (c.
 1900).